stefvhuynh/redux-patterns/README.md

 a modal string.
 In this scenario, each container needs to know what modal it's supposed to launch, thus housing business logic closer in proximity to the React component tree than to the Redux store.

-This paradigm lends itself to redux-thunk as thunks are essentially async commands.
-This paradigm can still work with redux-saga if sagas are treated similarly to reducers, in that they provide commands as an API for interacting with them.
+This pattern lends itself to redux-thunk as thunks are essentially async commands.
+This pattern can still work with redux-saga if sagas are treated similarly to reducers, in that they provide commands as an API for interacting with them.

 ### Actions as Events

-In this paradigm, actions represent events that occured outside of the store.
+In this pattern, actions represent events that occured outside of the store.
 This includes user interaction, server responses, etc. As a result, actions are coupled more to the containers and underlying component tree and represent _what happened in the past_.
 Containers will fire off these actions simply to inform your app that something happened.
 After that, it's up to the consumers of